sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Windows]]

-1. Extract the downloaded zip file on your Windows OS.
+1. Extract the downloaded zip file on your Windows machine.
+You will see following Files and Folders in the extracted folder.

     !![MDK](img-1.5.png)

-    >You will also find other files in the extracted folder.
-The README file contains information about the version requirements, dependencies and some getting started links.

-2. Extract `MDKDependenciesInstallerWindows` zip file.

-    MDK Dependencies Installer checks the status of the MDK dependencies and will install or upgrade the dependencies for you.
-Double click the  `MDK_Dependencies_Installer` application file to open it.
+2. At the root of the extracted MDK SDK folder, extract `MDKDependenciesInstallerWindows.zip` file, by default a new folder `MDK Dependencies Installer-win32-ia32` will be created.
+Enter the new folder and double click `MDK_Dependencies_Installer.exe` to start installer.

     !![MDK](img-1.6.png)

-    The installer will list all required components for Android platform and automatically check if they are already installed in the machine.
+    The installer will list all required components for Windows platform and automatically check if they are already installed in the machine.
 Follow the installer UI to install the components you selected.

     !![MDK](img_1.7.png)